KRITZER LAW FIRM

 Our firms practice includes several areas of law with a focus on divorce and family matters which includes Divorce, Child support, Divorce modification, Paternity, Name Change, Custody, Adoptions, Family Mediation and Civil Mediation.
 Our second tier of legal knowledge is Bankruptcy law which includes Chapter 13 and Chapter 7 as well as Lawsuit Defense, Abeyance of Foreclosure on real property, Abeyance of Repossession on vehicles and secured assets, IRS and property tax delinquency allegations and Proof of Claim preparation.
 The third tier of legal knowledge is Probate, Muniment of Heirship and Wills.

-The Kritzer Law Firm is also privileged to have two outstanding legal assistants F. William Kritzer and Judy Brannon who have been handling legal matters for over 20 years.
+The Kritzer Law Firm is also privileged to have three outstanding legal assistants F. William Kritzer, Judy Brannon and Samantha Guerrero who have been handling legal matters for over 25 years.

 The Kritzer Law Firm prides itself in having handled legal matters for generations of Texas families.
 We have been centrally located in the East Harris County, Houston Texas 77015 vicinity collectively known as Northshore and Cloverleaf neighborhoods and in addition have represented Houston, Texas 77044, Channelview, Texas 77530, Galena Park, Texas 77547, Houston, Texas 77029, Houston, Texas 77028, Baytown, Texas 77520, Houston, Texas 77049, , houston, Texas 77078, Houston, Texas 77013 and several surrounding neighborhoods for decades.
 The Kritzer Law Firm has now expanded to include a large area of Northeast Harris County, Texas as well as southeast Montgomery County, Texas and western Liberty County, Texas, The hub of this expanded location is centralized at Stonehollow Plaza, 1422 Stonehollow Drive, Suite A, Kingwood, Texas 77339.